 Nuclei in the Cosmos (NIC) is the most important international meeting in the field of nuclear astrophysics.
 It brings together nuclear experimentalists, nuclear theorists, astronomers, theoretical astrophysicists, cosmo-chemists, and others interested in the scientific questions at the interface of nuclear physics and astrophysics.
 These questions concern, for example, the origin of the elements in the cosmos and the nuclear reactions that occur in the Big Bang, in stars, and in stellar explosions.

-The deadline for NIC 2023 abstract submission has been extended to Wednesday, May 31.
+The NIC 2023 abstract submission is closed now (deadline: Wednesday, May 31).

 - Nuclear reaction rates and stellar abundances